Security-Onion-Solutions/securityonion/README.md

 ### Warnings and Disclaimers

 - If this breaks your system, you get to keep both pieces!
-- This script is a work in progress and is in constant flux.
+- This is a work in progress and is in constant flux.
-- This script is intended to build a quick prototype proof of concept so you can see what our new platform might look like.
-This configuration will change drastically over time leading up to the final release.
+- This configuration may change drastically over time leading up to the final release.
 - Do NOT run this on a system that you care about!
 - Do NOT run this on a system that has data that you care about!
 - This script should only be run on a TEST box with TEST data!